 When Eris, the goddess of discord, was not invited to a wedding, she still crashed the party out of spite by throwing a golden apple on which was written that it belongs to the most beautiful goddess.
 As Hera, Athena, and Aphrodite all wanted it, their bickering started the Trojan War.

-Medea When her husband Jason deserted her for another woman, she killed his new fiancee and the fiancee's father (this one by accident: he was trying to save her and failed) with a golden robe laced with poison, and then put every one of her children by Jason to the sword.
+Medea: When her husband Jason deserted her for another woman, she killed his new fiancee and the fiancee's father (this one by accident: he was trying to save her and failed) with a golden robe laced with poison, and then put every one of her children by Jason to the sword.
 To make this even worse, Medea is The Medic.

 Bellerophon was staying with Proetus of Tiryns when Proetus' wife attempted to seduce him, and then claimed Bellerophon had ravished her when he refused.
 Sacred Hospitality meant Proetus had to try less straightforward means of killing him.

 Phaedra tried to seduce her stepson Hippolytus.
 When he refused, she claimed to her husband Theusus that he had tried to rape her.

 Queen Dido in The Aeneid, who prophesied that her and Aeneas' people would meet again in war (the Punic Wars — her future, Virgil's past).
 Particularly tragic in that it's made fairly obvious that he'd have stayed with her if he'd had the choice.

 Izanami of Shinto fame, who was abandoned in Yomi (the underworld) by her husband.
 Followed by Izanami sending demons to kill him.
 Hell hath no fury like a woman scorned.
 When said woman owns hell, you are boned.